White House Tours

-While the home of our President most be protected by the utmost in security measures at all times, but the First Family strives to make the White House open to visitors.
+The President and their home must be protected by the utmost in security measures at all times, but the First Family strives to make the White House open to visitors.
 In order to ensure safety of both the Presidential family and visitors, certain protocol must be followed in order to enter and tour the White House.
 We've posted the current guidelines for visiting the White House below, to help you easily complete your plans for visiting Washington DC.

 - Requests are accepted up to six months in advance, but must be at least 21 days prior.

 - Requests are typically responded to within one month of requested tour date.